lesliezsy/FoodieBucketList/README.md

 FoodieBucketList is a website built with Node.js &amp; Express.

 ### As a foodie, you can
-* Search good restaurants
-* Read the introductions, reviews, and other details
+* Register your account
 * Manage your fav restaurants: post, update or remove
+* Record restaurant's introduction, review, and other details
+* Search restaurants
 * Rearrange restaurant cards by their name, category or rating

 ### As a developer, you can